Minimum requirements of smoke alarms based on date of construction and location of installation

 I understand that the Fire Inspector will also check the visibility and readability of the House Numbers on the dwelling unit to verify that they are visible and readable from the street in the event of an emergency.
 The House numbers shall be in accordance with the Code of the Township of Mt.
 Laurel (1983-26, Chapter 105) as follows: a.
 Only Arabic Numerals may be used. b.
 Minimum height of Arabic Numerals is at least 3″ c.
 The House Numbers are mounted in a secure fashion. d.
 The color/material of the House Numbers sufficiently contrasts with the background they are mounted to. e.
 The House Numbers are located at least 30″ above ground level and are placed so as not to be obstructed by trees or shrubs and are in direct line of sight from the street the dwelling unit fronts onto.

 I understand that the above listed items are to be completed BEFORE the inspector arrives, as he cannot install/repair items because he has other appointments and limited time.
 In the event that a failure occurs, a new appointment must be made and paid for and a new appointment will be assigned.
-I also understand that the person meeting the inspector for the appointment must be 18 years of age, or older.

 First, let’s figure out in which zone you are located: